cypress-io/cypress-documentation/content/guides/references/configuration.md

 <Alert type="info">

-This function was added in Cypress CFG_VERSION to replace the deprecated [plugins file](/guides/references/legacy-configuration#Plugins).
+This function was added in Cypress version 10.0.0 to replace the deprecated [plugins file](/guides/references/legacy-configuration#Plugins).

 </Alert>